-- "Restore large areas of interconnected habitats within the Delta and its watershed by 2100."
+• "Restore large areas of interconnected habitats within the Delta and its watershed by 2100."
 (Water Code section 85302(e)(1)).
 Due to sea level rise and subsidence on land at current intertidal elevation, the potential for habitat reconnection is being lost.
-In the 10-year period (2020 to 2030) of modeled elevation change (see methods section below), 3,500 acres are estimated to be lost in the Legal Delta and 3,000 acres in Suisun Marsh.
-Applying subsidence reversal activities on the same amount of land will prevent the net loss of opportunities to restore tidal wetlands due to subsidence and sea level rise. - "Restore Delta flows and channels to support a healthy estuary and other ecosystems."
+In the 10-year period (2009 to 2019) of modeled elevation change (see methods section below), 3,500 acres are estimated to have been lost in the Delta and 3,000 acres in Suisun Marsh since the passage of the Delta Reform Act.
+Applying subsidence reversal activities on the same amount of land will prevent the net loss of opportunities to restore tidal wetlands due to subsidence and sea level rise.

+- "Restore Delta flows and channels to support a healthy estuary and other ecosystems."
 (Water Code section 85302(e)(4)).
 Delta geometry has been radically simplified from the complex channel systems that were common in the pre-reclamation Delta (SFEI-ASC 2016).
 With large-scale wetland restoration, the formation of complex dendritic channels is possible.
 This measure tracks projects that could create new spaces for restoring those geomorphic formations.
 Those new spaces would offset the loss of elevation occurring elsewhere. - "Restore habitat necessary to avoid a net loss of migratory bird habitat and, where feasible, increase migratory bird habitat to promote viable populations of migratory birds."
 (Water Code § 85302(e)(6)).
-Both managed wetlands-for subsidence reversal in deeply subsided and shallow subsided areas-provide habitat for migratory bird species (Shuford and Dybala 2017; Shuford et al. 2019).
+Both managed wetlands-for subsidence reversal in deeply subsided and shallow subsided areas-provide habitat for migratory bird species (Shuford and Dybala 2017, Shuford et al. 2019).